feranick/pycoral/README.md

 https://www.tensorflow.org/install/source

-Run:
+Run the following to generate Python library wheel:

 ```
-make pybind
+TF_PYTHON_VERSION=3.xx make pybind
-make wheel
+TF_PYTHON_VERSION=3.xx make wheel
 ```

-to generate Python library wheel and then:
+where `3.xx` refers to the version of Python you are compiling against (3.10, 3.11, 3.12, etc).
+Then run:

 ```
 pip3 install